Call for Tracks and Workshops

 A symposium or track will typically go for more than one day.
 A workshop will typically be a full day (about 10-12 papers).
 A special session will typically have 4-6 papers.
-Tracks, symposia, workshops and special sessions may also have invited speakers, panels or forums, demos, etc. Symposia, tracks, workshops and special sessions will be fully refereed by at least three qualified reviewers and their accepted papers will be published as part of the HPCS 2018 proceedings and hence appear in the Digital Library.
+Tracks, symposia, workshops and special sessions may also have invited speakers, panels or forums, demos, etc. Symposia, tracks, workshops and special sessions will be fully refereed by at least three qualified reviewers and their accepted papers will be published as part of the HPCS 2019 proceedings and hence appear in the Digital Library and indexed accordingly.

 Requirements for submission of a symposium, track, workshop or special session proposal: